New Algebraic Points on Curves: Introduction

 \section{Introduction}

 Let $C$ be a smooth projective and absolutely irreducible curve of genus $g$, defined over a number field $K$.
 Let $D$ be a reduced effective divisor on $C$ and consider the \textbf{punctured curve} $X=C \setminus D$.
 The Euler characteristic of $X$ is given by $\chi(X)=2-2g-\deg(D)$.
 We say that $X$ is \textbf{hyperbolic} if $\chi(X)<0$.
-We let $\cX/\OO_K$ be a model for $X$.
+We write $\OO_K$ for the ring of integers of $K$, and we let $\cX/\OO_K$ be a model for $X$ over $\OO_K$.
 The famous Faltings--Siegel Theorem asserts that $\cX(\OO_K)$ is finite.
 We mention three special cases. \begin{itemize}[leftmargin=5mm] \item If $D=0$ then $X=C$ is a complete curve, which is hyperbolic if and only if $g \ge 2$.
 In this case, $\cX(\OO_K)=C(K)$ as $X$ is proper, and so Faltings--Siegel generalises Faltings' theorem. \item Let $X=\PP^1 \setminus \{0,1,\infty\}$, which has Euler characteristic $-1$ and is therefore hyperbolic.
 It can be shown that $\varepsilon \in \cX(\OO_K)$ if and only if $\varepsilon$ and $1-\varepsilon$ are units.
-Thus Faltings--Siegel generalises Siegel's Theorem on the unit equation, i.e., the \textbf{unit equation}
+Thus Faltings--Siegel generalises Siegel's Theorem which states that the \textbf{unit equation}

 has finitely many solutions. \item Let $E/K$ be an elliptic curve specified by an affine Weierstrass model